Savings are starting early! Save 25% on select tests.

 About the Test

-The Low Carb Diet Vitamin Deficiency Panel measures the levels of the following 12 vitamins and minerals in your blood: vitamin B1, vitamin B6, vitamin B12, vitamin D, vitamin E, calcium, folate, iodine, iron, magnesium, potassium, and zinc.
+The low carb diet vitamin deficiency test panel measures the levels of 12 nutrients in your blood: vitamin B1, vitamin B6, vitamin B12, vitamin D, vitamin E, calcium, vitamin B9 (folate), iodine, iron, magnesium, potassium, and zinc.
+By testing for nutrient deficiencies, you and your doctor can decide if modifications to diet or supplementation are needed.

 How it works